Why should I use scikit-build ?¶

 python setup.py bdist_wheel

-Starting with Visual Studio 2010, the target level parallelism can be set from command line
+The target level parallelism can be set from command line

 using /maxcpucount:N